| Title: | Access and Visualize AEMET Weather and Climate Data |

 n_directions |

-The number of direction bins to plot
+The number of direction bins (petals) to plot.
+Valid

-(petals on the rose).
-Valid values are |
+values are |

 n_speeds |